There are a lot of “wrong” ways to make Southern-style buttermilk biscuits. Full disclosure; this is probably (technically) one of them.

 I didn’t special order White Lily flour (a flour that is milled from soft winter wheat and widely used in the South to make light-as-air biscuits), I didn’t even use cake flour (which makes a great substitute because of its low protein content), and you won’t find any lard in my pantry.
 Basically, my biscuits aren’t very authentic.

-I did, after all, grow up in western New York (far, far from the South) making “biscuits” from a blue cardboard tube (and with a tremendous amount of anxiety — slowly peeling the paper from the tube and wondering when the heck it was going to pop almost stopped my heart more than once).
+I did, after all, grow up in western New York (far, far from the South) making “biscuits” from a blue cardboard tube, with a tremendous amount of anxiety (slowly peeling the paper from the tube and wondering when the heck it was going to pop almost stopped my heart more than once).

 The funny thing is, biscuits still cause me a bit of anxiety; I almost didn’t write this post because of it.
-Knowing so much about southern-style biscuits (and making them differently) makes me kind of self-conscious.
-But then I started thinking about something that I say all the time, “cooking (or baking) should make sense”; good food is food that you make with care, but without driving yourself crazy obsessing over hard-to-find ingredients or inaccessible techniques.
+Knowing so much about Southern-style biscuits (and making them differently) makes me a little self-conscious.
+But then I started thinking about something that I say all the time; “cooking (or baking) should make sense”.
+Good food is food that you make with care, but without driving yourself crazy obsessing over hard-to-find ingredients or inaccessible techniques.
 Sure, there are times that you should challenge yourself and learn something new in the kitchen or go out of your way for a special ingredient, but good food doesn’t depend upon you doing those things.

 Sometimes it’s ok to break a few rules in the kitchen.
 These biscuits do and they’re still delicious — and it’s tough to argue with deliciousness.

 So, here’s what I think you actually need to know about making biscuits: